-Is it difficult to explain what the product is for and why it is useful to people?
+Is it difficult to explain the product and why it is useful to people?
 Apparently, yes.
 Product owners like to experiment with slogans, taglines, vague words.
-People don’t connect with those if they do not know the brand.
+People don’t connect with those, if they do not know the brand.
 Forget about the slogans.
 Forget about vague words.
 Write in a simple and clear language, as if you are talking to a friend.

-The less known a product or service is, the more clear should be your unique value proposition.
+The less known your product or service is, the more clear your unique value proposition should be.
 Clear to other people, not just to you.

 - explain what problem your product solves